Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 ### SignWriting

 - **Institutional involvement**: historically broader in use than in formal academic housing
-- **Support structure**: international public use, independent stewardship, and growing need for durable institutional support
+- **Stewardship structure**: international public use, independent stewardship, and growing need for durable institutional continuity
 - **Vision**: function as a real writing system for signed languages while also supporting literacy, software, standards, corpus work, and long-term infrastructure

 This is why SignWriting raises a different scale of question.